G. Appendix: IPEDS Data

 Figure G.1 shows remarkable growth in CS completions (94%) at the 313 Carnegie-classified doctoral-granting units from 2009 (which reflects growth in majors that began three years earlier) to 2015.
 The IPEDS degree completion data is consistent with the substantial growth reported in [B. Growth of CS Majors].
 Figure G.1 also shows noteworthy growth in IPEDS CS completions (48%) at the 1,185 Carnegie-classified non-doctoral granting units.
 Since the increase in the number of degree completions at non-doctoral granting units is less than the increase in the number of degree completions at doctoral-granting units, it is not surprising that non-doctoral granting units are less likely than doctoral-granting units to report they are experiencing a significant impact from increasing enrollments [E. Impact on Unit].

-The CRA Enrollment Survey collected data from 134 doctoral-granting units, which is a good representative sample of the 313 Carnegie-classified doctoral-granting units in IPEDS.
+The CRA Enrollment Survey collected data from 134 doctoral-granting units, which is a substantial portion of the 313 Carnegie-classified doctoral-granting units in IPEDS.
 However, the CRA Enrollment Survey collected data from only 93 non-doctoral granting units, which is a small fraction of the 1,185 non-doctoral granting units in the IPEDS data.
 The IPEDS data represents a much wider variety of institutions than the CRA Enrollment Survey data.
 The IPEDS institutions include small, medium, and large masters programs; liberal arts bachelor degree programs; more specialized bachelor degree programs; and other kinds of non-doctoral institutions.

 Degree Completions by Gender and Ethnicity